Boo! Spooky Halloween jewellery with a contemporary spin

 Looking for some styling inspiration?
 Take a tip from Tilly Sveaas, who is decorating her pumpkins with her delicately knitted golden chains.
 And when the pumpkin has finished with them, they will look chic wound round throats and wrists long after the spooky season is over.

 By combining precious materials with tongue-in-cheek motifs, Amedeo Scognamiglio puts a contemporary spin on cameos.
-The cameos, crafted from sardonyx shell, are especially devilish when paired with neon sterling silver skeletons and dotted with grey diamonds.
+Crafted from sardonyx shell, they are especially devilish when paired with neon sterling silver skeletons and dotted with grey diamonds.
 ‘It is important for me to create pieces which are not just beautiful artifacts but make you take a second look and then smile,’ says Scognamiglio.
-‘I want to make people smile and then say ‘oh wait, it’s a monkey?!’’

 Bibi van der Velden

 Dutch jewellery designer Bibi van der Velden subverts traditional jewellery concepts with playful design tweaks and unexpected materials.
 ‘For years fine jewellery was very serious and classical in a way; it didn’t connect with a lot of people,’ she says.
 ‘By making whimsical jewellery, which still has a story, it speaks to a larger audience.
 And it makes the whole experience more fun.’
-Her intricate diamond-speckled cobwebs and mythical creatures crafted in 60,000 year old mammoth tusks are a case in point.
+Her intricate diamond-speckled cobwebs, mythical creatures crafted in 60,000-year-old mammoth tusks and alligator twist earrings are a case in point and would make compelling Halloween jewellery.

-‘Amidst the severe darkness today, I think laughter or amusement are the most valued sensations sought after by consumers and we can – and should – achieve that through jewellery,’ says Lebanese jeweller Gaelle Khouri.
-Her sculptural and meticulously crafted jewels in a bright plethora of gems are just the ticket for an elegant Halloween. §
+‘Amidst the severe darkness today, I think laughter or amusement are the most valued sensations sought by consumers and we can – and should – achieve that through jewellery,’ says Lebanese jeweller Gaelle Khouri.
+Her sculptural and meticulously crafted jewels in a plethora of bright gems are just the ticket for an elegant Halloween.